Oil rises as market eyes US-China trade talks, lower US output

 The U.S.-China trade talks come after weeks of escalating tensions that have seen duties on goods imports between the world's two largest economies soar well beyond 100%.

-"However, volatility is expected to persist and the upside appears limited as OPEC+ will release barrels back to the market faster than expected and U.S. policymaking remains unpredictable," said Tamas Varga, an analyst at PVM, a brokerage and consulting firm.
+But volatility is expected to persist on quicker-than-expected OPEC+ supply while U.S. policymaking remains unpredictable, said Tamas Varga, an analyst at PVM, a brokerage and consulting firm.

+Additionally, conflict in the Middle East, between Israel and the Houthis increases the geopolitical risk premium, he said.

 U.S. government data on stockpiles is due at 10:30 a.m.
 ET (1430 GMT).
 Analysts polled by Reuters expect, on average, an 800,000-barrel decline in U.S. crude oil stocks for last week.